Blue checking accounts icon

 Social engineering and the ugly duckling romance scam

-In September 2021, the FBI reported that a massive spike in online romance scams sadly caused Americans to a lose an estimated jaw-dropping $113 million since January 2021!
+There has been a massive spike in online romance scams the past few years, which sadly has caused Americans to a lose billions of dollars!
 Scammers use fake online identities to gain a potential victim’s trust on a dating or social media platform, or simply via email.
 After the victims are lured in, criminals take advantage of the crafted illusion of a romantic relationship to manipulate victims into sending money and/or financial information.
 The predictable human psyche, not an extraordinarily sophisticated cyberattack, is seemingly the most powerful weapon in a criminal’s arsenal when it comes to romance scamming.
 Don’t fall for it!

 Tips: